a72d/arkwnuserbot/README.md

 ```
               YOU ARE FOREWARNED
 Your Telegram account may get banned.
-SherifUserbot or we are not responsible for your account,
+arkwnUserbot or we are not responsible for your account,
 This bot is intended for the purpose of having fun with some fun commands
 and group management with some helpfull commands.